What Makes A Good Sunscreen Great?

 What does “broad spectrum” SPF mean?

-If you’ve come across the term broad-spectrum, you probably know that it’s what we’re supposed to be wearing, but possibly not what it actually means.
-Once again, Dr Malvina explains…
+If you’ve come across the term broad-spectrum, you probably know that it’s what we’re supposed to be wearing – but you might not know that it means you’re protected against both UVA and UVB rays.

 Is there anything else we should know about SPF labelling?